Eelviny/fsmu.co.uk/about.md

 The school was founded in 1962 by the Mill Hill Fathers under the leadership of Sister Mary John of the Order of the Little Sisters of St. Francis.
 The Headmistress and her predecessors have all belonged to community of the LSOSF - a Franciscan Order.

 The school became Government-aided in 1967.
 The day girls receive a free education until Secondary School.
-However the grant for resources and text books from the Government is very limited  – about £1 per child per annum!
-This grant results in a lack of even the most basic essentials and low staffing levels.
+However the grant for resources and text books from the Government is very limited  – about £1 per child per annum resulting in a lack of even the most basic essentials and low staffing levels.

 Primary schooling finishes after 7 years with National Exams determining whether a child can progress to Secondary School.
 Schooling after this level is not free for the overwhelming majority of pupils, so this is where education finishes for many Ugandan children.